Best Kitchen Knife Sets: Top 10 for Every Home Chef

 Understanding Your Blades: Essential Knives in a Set

-A well-rounded kitchen knife set should equip you for nearly any task the kitchen throws your way.
+A well-rounded kitchen knife set should equip you for nearly any task.
 While some sets can be overly “bloated” with rarely used knives, there are a few core blades that every home chef truly needs.

 The Workhorse: Chef’s Knife